ilovelinux/politodown/README.md

 # Polito Downloader

-An amazing **asyncronous** library to download materials and videolessons from the Polito teaching portal.
+An amazing **asynchronous** library to download material and videolessons from the Polito teaching portal.